Akascape/Vdo-Img-Conversion-Tools/README.md

 # Vdo & Img Tools
-<br><b>This is a quick tool that can save you a lot of time.
-With this tool, you can convert a video file to image sequence and can also do the vice versa!
+<br><b>This is a quick tool made with python that can save you a lot of time.
+With this tool you can convert a video file to image sequence and can also do the vice versa!
 </br>
 # How to use?
 <br>•Make sure you have python installed.